digitalpalidictionary/dpd-db/db/data_guide.md

 ### derived_from

-- Word or root from which the term is derived.
+- Word from which the pali_1 is derived.
+- (or) Combination of ruut and prefix(es) from which the pali_1 is derived.

 ### neg

-- Indicate "neg" if the term is a negative word, has neg prefix (e.g., na-, vi-).
+- Indicate "neg" if the term is a negative word, has ne.g. prefix (e.g., na-, vi-).
-- If the word has two negative prefixes, indicate "neg x2."
+- If the word has two negative prefixes, indicate "ne.g. x2."

 ### verb

 - For all parts of speech except present tense (pr), variations include "", "caus", "pass"
 - For present tense (pr) this information splitted between this field and "grammar" field
-- if the $derived_from verb is denominative mention 'deno'
+- If the $derived_from verb is denominative mention 'deno'
-- if the $derived_from verb is desiderative mention 'desid'
+- If the $derived_from verb is desiderative mention 'desid'
-- if the verb, verbal participles, indeclinable participles, idiom or sandhi is impersonal mention 'impers'
+- If the verb, verbal participles, indeclinable participles, idiom or sandhi is impersonal mention 'impers'
-- those variation can be combined, (eg 'impers, pass' or 'caus, pass')
+- Those variation can be combined, (e.g. 'impers, pass' or 'caus, pass')

 ### trans

 - "trans" for all verbs and verbal participles that take a direct object (+acc).
-- "intrans" for all verbs and verbal participles that do not take a direct object (+acc) or take it with different clase (eg +instr).
+- "intrans" for all verbs and verbal participles that do not take a direct object (+acc) or take it with different clase (e.g. +instr).
 - "ditrans" if the verb or verbal participle takes two (or more) objects.

 ### plus_case

 - Specify the case in which the object of the verb or verbal participle appears.
-- if word takes infinitive mention "+inf"
+- If word takes infinitive mention "+inf"

 ### meaning_1